41north/besu-exflo/README.md

 Put simply it has been our experience that pulling via the Web3 interface is sub-optimal for a variety reasons which are better explored in a blog post.

-### Why Postgres and Kafka?
-Is it possible to develop more data stores?

-Majority of people will find very useful to externalise the internal information that a typical Ethereum node stores.
-Postgres and Kafka are well-known data store technologies (each of one serving different purposes and necessities) that are often used to perform better queries or real-time analytics.

-Having said that, yes, we thought originally on Exflo to be easily extendable so, if you find another possible use-case, let us know!

-### Can we replace RocksDB storage engine that Besu uses with the Postgres' one inside Exflo?

-As far as we know, Besu originally had planned support to add Postgres directly as a storage plugin.
-To us, Exflo is considered a second class storage processor that complements and adds more meaning to existing data, so we don't see it replacing RocksDB for multiple obvious reasons (one of them being performance).

 ## 📬 Get in touch